nickmerf/cs400-X-Team-13/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+- Check in every few days at least to make sure we are staying on schedule.
+- Let other members know when a task has been completed.

 ## How will will communicate difficulties with a task assigned to us
+- Let everyone know what exactly is going on and be honest.
+- Don't be rude to teammates who are struggling while also giving effort.

 ## How we will back up each other to ensure that deadlines are not missed